 & Chief Operating Officer for Bus & Paratransit

 Wayne Gensler, a transportation executive with more than 25 years of experience, is the Vice President and Chief Operating Officer for Bus and Paratransit at Trinity Metro.
-In this role, he oversees the agency’s operations, maintenance, service planning and safety.
+In this role, he oversees the agency’s operations, maintenance, procurement, safety, security and risk management.
 Gensler came to Fort Worth from Houston, where he served as Director of Contract Operated Services at the Metropolitan Transit Authority.
 In that capacity, he managed contract compliance and ensured adherence to the agency’s service goals while managing an annual budget of $90 million.
 He worked to improve the customer experience by using innovative technologies and enhancing first mile/last mile opportunities.
 He earned a Bachelor of Science in economics at Northern Illinois University and a Master of Business Administration from Webster University in St. Louis.

 of Customer Experience